From vintage boutiques to department stores, these are the must-shop spots in the global fashion and art capital of the world.

 FREE’P’STAR has a range of clothes, accessories, and shoes covering two levels with a jumble sale approach.
 Neon lights provide just enough glow for shoppers to rifle through offerings of glam rock knee-high platform boots—something of a trend at FREE’P’STAR.

 Be prepared to see a tussle or two!
-Shoppers have been known to get somewhat territorial over their finds, particularly when the shop is so often at maximum capacity.
+Shoppers have been known to get somewhat territorial over their finds, particularly when the store is at maximum capacity.

 Step back in time

 Pretty Box on Rue de Saintonge, a short walk from the Bataclan, has the power to impress even before you set foot inside the quaint store.
 A sneak peek at the store’s IG page shows French women clad in berets with leather as they strike effortlessly cool poses outside the hideaway in the 3rd arrondissement.

 Inside, Pretty Box does not disappoint.
 Fashion lovers will wade through an Aladdin’s Cave of wonders, including items from fashion-forward eras such as the grunge 90s, punk 70s, and even the wartime 40s.
 Tie-dye t-shirts reading “hugs not drugs” hang on racks next to denim jackets with the Virgin Mary sewed on.
 This time warp of a store teleports fashion lovers back to the good ol’ days.